Itinerant Ferromagnetism in SU(N)-Symmetric Fermi Gases at Finite Temperature: First Order Phase Transitions and Time-Reversal Symmetry: Discussion and Conclusions

 \acknowledgments

-The work of MAC has been supported by Ikerbasque, Basque Foundation for Science and MICINN Grant No. PID2020-120614GB-I00 (ENACT).
+This work has been supported by Ikerbasque, Basque Foundation for Science (MAC) and MICINN Grant No. PID2020-120614GB-I00 (ENACT).
 CHH acknowledges a PhD fellowship from the Donostia International Physics Center (DIPC).
 We thank Chunli Huang for useful discussions.